Backlink

 Conclusion

-Backlinks are therefore essential to a website's visibility and credibility.
-They are a fundamental pillar of any effective SEO strategy, as long as quality, thematic relevance and diversity of sources are prioritized..
+Backlinks are therefore essential for a website's visibility and credibility.
+They are a fundamental pillar of any effective natural referencing strategy, provided that quality, thematic relevance, and diversity of sources are prioritized.

 Backlinks Q&A